OnestiFilippo/Transistor_Anomaly_Detection/README.md

 ```
 ### Classification Parameters

-In `differences` mode it is possibile to set the `view` parameter to `True` to visualize the classification results for each test image, or `False` to not.
+In `differences` mode, in `main.py`, it is possibile to set the `view` parameter to `True` to visualize the classification results for each test image, or `False` to not.
 It is also possible to set the `viewMetrics` parameter to `True` to visualize the metrics at the end of the classification process, or `False` to not.

 ```python